The Top 5 Gym Tools

-Benefits: Hard flat sole to provide stable platform and greater force transfer for squatting.
-Elevated heel to assist mobility, allowing a more upright torso in the bottom of any squat/olympic lift.
+Benefits: Hard flat sole to provide a stable platform and greater force transfer for squatting.
+Elevated heel to assist mobility, allowing a more upright torso in the bottom of any squat/Olympic lift.

 Bottom line: Our ancestors had beautiful squats well before the Nike Romaleos hit the market.
 Don’t let the use of weightlifting shoes become a crutch and a detour around maintaining proper ankle and hip mobility.

 - Knee Sleeves: